We are open for safe in-person care.

 Our general interest e-newsletter keeps you up to date on a wide variety of health topics.

-Blood pressure measurements that are higher at your home than at your doctor's office could be caused by a decrease in stress at your doctor's office or an error in measuring your blood pressure at home.
+Blood pressure measurements that are higher at your home than at your doctor's office could be caused by an error in measuring your blood pressure at home or a decrease in your stress level at your doctor's office.

 Having lower blood pressure measurements at the doctor's office than at home is called masked hypertension.
-Masked hypertension can occur if a calm, quiet environment at your doctor's office is less stressful than the environment at home — leading to a lower blood pressure reading at the doctor's office.
-Likewise, use of alcohol, caffeine or cigarettes at home can increase blood pressure.
+Masked hypertension can occur if a calm, quiet environment at your doctor's office is less stressful than your home environment.
+Use of alcohol, caffeine or cigarettes at home can also increase blood pressure.

-Still, some people consistently get different blood pressure readings outside the doctor's office — even when blood pressure is measured correctly and repeatedly.
-If your home blood pressure readings are accurate and consistently higher than those at your doctor's office, your doctor will likely manage your blood pressure based on the higher readings.
+Some people consistently get different blood pressure readings outside the doctor's office — even when blood pressure is measured correctly and repeatedly.
+If your home blood pressure readings are accurate and consistently higher than those at your doctor's office, you might be at risk for a heart attack or stroke.
+Your doctor will likely manage your blood pressure based on the higher readings.

 Check out these best-sellers and special offers on books and newsletters from Mayo Clinic.